-For the camera, HTC sticks to the tried and true.
-The U11+ has a 12.2 MP main camera with an aperture of f / 1.7 and a focal length of 28mm (small picture equivalent).
+For the camera, HTC sticks to the tried and tested.
+The U11+ has a 12.2 MP main camera with an aperture of f/1.7 and a focal length of 28mm (small picture equivalent).
 When it comes to stabilization, HTC once again relies on the duo of optical and electronic image stabilization.
-The front camera has an 8 MP sensor with a f / 2.0 aperture with a focal length of 28mm (also small picture equivalent).
-We already saw what this combination was capable of in our review of its predecessor.
+The front camera has an 8 MP sensor with a f/2.0 aperture with a focal length of 28mm (also small picture equivalent).
+We already saw what this combination was capable of in its predecessor.

-We will find out in an upcoming comparison if the camera software will be able to keep up with newer competitors like the Galaxy Note 8, Google Pixel 2 (XL) and the Huawei Mate 10 Pro, so stay tuned.
+In our upcoming comparison of the camera software of the HTC U11+, we will find out whether if the camera is able to keep up with newer competitors like the Galaxy Note 8, Google Pixel 2 (XL) or maybe even the Huawei Mate 10 Pro.
+So stay tuned!

 HTC U11+ battery

-The HTC U11+ is packing a 3,930 mAh battery.
+The HTC U11+ packs a 3,930 mAh battery.
 With that kind of capacity, the phablet is hot on the heels of the Huawei Mate 10 Pro with its round 4,000 mAh.
 HTC relies on both Qualcomm's Quick Charge 3.0 and USB Power Delivery for fast charging.
-Check out our article on the differences between these fast charging technologies in this article.
+You can find out what the differences are in our special article on fast changing technologies: